A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 While each user most often uses remote access VPNs, businesses or corporate organizations use site-to-site VPNs more frequently.

-Early setups of data networks enabled VPN-styled connectivity to remote sites via a dial-up modem or leased line links using X.25, Frame Relay, and Asynchronous Transfer Mode (ATM) virtual circuits.
+Early data network setups enabled VPN-styled connectivity to remote sites via a dial-up modem or leased line links using X.25, Frame Relay, and Asynchronous Transfer Mode (ATM) virtual circuits.

 These virtual circuits are provided via networks founded and managed by telecommunication carriers.